-Locus of control describes what individuals perceive about the underlying main causes of events in his/her life.
+Locus of control describes what individuals perceive about the underlying main causes of events in their life.

 Put more simply:

-Are you the pilot of your life or you just a passenger?
+Are you the pilot of your life or are you just a passenger?

-Do you believe that your destiny is controlled by you or by external forces (such as fate, the government, your boss, the system or others)?
+Do you believe that your destiny is controlled by you or by external forces, such as fate, the government, your boss, the “system” or other people?

-Here’s how Charles Duhigg—the author of the book Smarter Faster Better describes locus of control:
+Here’s how Charles Duhigg—the author of the book Smarter Faster Better describes the locus of control: